Four workshops will be offered during the conference on Saturday, May 1. Attendance is unlimited. However, be sure to sign up when you register.

 Michele Estrin Gilman, University of Baltimore School of Law

 The Scholarship Support Workshop is designed to support new and emerging scholars in identifying scholarly topics, developing writing strategies, gaining feedback on writing, and obtaining publication.
 This workshop is a safe space to ask questions, share ideas, and obtain support.
-In part one, we consider the advantages clinicians have as scholars, and we brainstorm about ways to overcome writing barriers.
-In part two, we discuss the nuts and bolts of the presentation and publication processes.
-In part three, each attendee shares a scholarly idea and receives feedback in a roundtable format designed to help them refine their thesis and the scope of their project.
+The workshop has three components: (1) we consider the advantages clinicians have as scholars, and we brainstorm about ways to overcome writing barriers; (2) we discuss the nuts and bolts of the presentation and publication processes; (3) we ask each attendee to share a scholarly idea and receive feedback in a roundtable format.
 Attendees do not share written work or drafts.
+We provide attendees with many helpful handouts and takeaways.
 Prior workshop attendees have reported that the workshop motivated them to start and complete their scholarly projects.